DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_futurology.md

 Books as apps - blurred lines between books / websites / apps

-Advantages and disadvantages will remain the same: affordability and portability of whole libraries vs. independence from electricity and visual-tacticle advantages of paper books.
+Advantages and disadvantages will remain the same: affordability and portability of whole libraries vs. independence from electricity and visual-tactile advantages of paper books.

 Improvement of e-paper: color e-paper, flexible e-paper